How to Get a Contract

 When a first-year student accepts the offer of admission by logging on to MyPennState using their Friends of Penn State (FPS account), they will be informed if on-campus housing is available at that time.
 If housing is available, the student must accept the offer of admission and pay fees ($230 non-refundable general deposit fee and $100 non-refundable housing reservation fee, for a total of $330).
 The student must then agree to the Terms, Conditions, and Regulations of the Housing Contract and the housing and financial statements.
 Completing these steps means the student has successfully accepted the offer of admission and the Housing Contract.
 A confirmation email will be sent to the address on file.

-To modify housing preferences (building, roommate, etc.), log on to eLiving using your FPS account.
+To modify housing preferences (building, roommate, etc.), log on to eLiving using your Penn State access account.
 You can change your preferences until May 15.

 If housing is full when you accept your offer of admission, you'll have other options.
 These may include adding your name to the Waitlist (although adding your name does not guarantee that an offer will be made), seeking off-campus housing, or changing to another Penn State campus that still has housing available.